-I love Thanksgiving.
-But if we’re not careful, it’s easy to buy into the myths about gratitude and lose sight of the fact that — at its core — gratitude is a spiritual discipline.
+Gratitude is a fundamental ingredient of a life well-lived.
+But if we’re not careful, it’s easy to buy into the myths about gratitude and lose sight of the fact that at its core, gratitude is a spiritual discipline.

-As a spiritual discipline, gratitude is far more than an annual appreciation for family, food and friends.
-It’s about deliberately practicing thankfulness every single day of the year and avoiding these 3 myths about gratitude.
+As a spiritual discipline, gratitude is far more than a basic appreciation for family or the essentials of life.
+It’s about deliberately practicing thankfulness every day — and it starts with avoiding some of the common myths about gratitude.

 Myth #1: Gratitude is a feeling.

 Gratitude is a state of being, not a feeling.
 Practicing gratitude requires active commitment to an attitude of thankfulness.